DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/helm/upload-helm.md

             This method is suitable for Harbor, ChartMuseum, JFrog type repositories.

-        1. Log in to a node that can access the Helm repository, upload the Helm binary to the node, and install the cm-push plugin.
+        1. Log in to a node that can access the Helm repository, upload the Helm binary to the node, and install the cm-push plugin (VPN is needed and Git should be installed in advance [Git](https://git-scm.com/downloads)).

             Refer to the [plugin installation process](https://github.com/chartmuseum/helm-push).